Regional Policies & Procedures

 The Policies & Procedures Sub Group operates collaboratively and in conjunction with both CYSUR & CWMPAS Boards.
 This Sub Group seeks to provide guidance to professionals by the development of regional policies and procedures.
 A number of local policies and procedures are in place within each member organisation.
 The Mid and West Wales Safeguarding Board has developed a number of multi-agency safeguarding polices and procedures that provides operational guidance to staff on safeguarding practice.

-In order to provide regional guidance and consistency, the following ‘adult safeguarding threshold guidance document” has been developed by CWMPAS, the Mid & West Wales Safeguarding Adults Board in collaboration with partner agencies and in consultation with frontline staff.
+In order to provide regional guidance and consistency, the following threshold documents have been developed by CWMPAS and CYSUR the Mid and West Wales Safeguarding Board, in collaboration with partner agencies and in consultation with frontline staff.

-The purpose of the threshold guidance document is to ensure our regional, collective response to keeping people safe is appropriate and proportionate to the abuse /neglect identified or the risk thereof.
+The purpose of these threshold guidance documents is to ensure our regional, collective response to keeping people safe is appropriate and proportionate to the abuse /neglect identified or the risk thereof.

 CYSUR – Mid and West Wales Safeguarding Children Board.
 Agency Reports for Child Protection Conference